-ENGINEERING (GENERAL & PRE-ENGINEERING) TECHNOLOGY
+ENGINEERING TECHNOLOGY (GENERAL)

-EDM 112 3-Dimensional Modeling and Prototyping • 3 credits
+3-Dimensional Modeling and Prototyping • 3 credits

 This course will offer the student a chance to study Computer-Aided Design (CAD) techniques to assist in design and modeling concepts.
-Studies will focus on: design approaches, methodologies,

-Indicates courses which consist of both a lecture and laboratory component. and techniques to help CAD designers/ engineers and draftspersons achieve their engineering tasks in the fastest, easiest, and most effective way.
+Studies will focus on: design approaches, methodologies, and techniques to help CAD designers/ engineers and draftspersons achieve their engineering tasks in the fastest, easiest, and most effective way.
 An overview of command sequences will provide the student fundamental skills to achieve CAD and modeling tasks.

-EDM 203 CNC Machining I • 4 credits
+CNC Machining I • 4 credits